fexan/TicTacToeGame/README.md

 TIC TAC TOE GAME
+-
 Requirements:
+- The famous 'x' and 'o' game where the first player to get their chosen symbol in a row (veritcally, horizontally or diagonally) wins.
-- 2 players should be able to play the game (both sitting at the same computer)
+- 2 players are able to play the game (both sitting at the same computer)
-- The board should be printed out every time a player makes a move
+- The board will be printed out every time a player makes a move
-- Game accepts input of the player position (see position board below) and then place a symbol on the board
+- Game accepts input of the player position and then place a symbol on the board